Skip to main content

 In most cases, the reason oral surgery is required for a tooth extraction is that the tooth is impacted—that is, it has failed to erupt through the gum.
 Thus, an oral surgeon will need to make an incision in order to access the tooth and remove it.
 Generally, your dentist can identify whether the tooth can be removed without surgery or whether a surgical approach will be required.

-Innovative Oral Surgery & Dental Implants uses the latest dental technology to provide our patients with exceptional treatment, including pain-free sedation options to make sure your procedure is a comfortable and successful experience.
+When you’re in need of oral surgery, you shouldn’t have to settle for anything less than the best.
+Innovative Implant and Oral Surgery uses the latest and best dental technology to provide our patients with exceptional treatment, including pain-free sedation options to make sure your procedure is a comfortable and successful experience.

 Why You May Need a Tooth Extraction

-When possible, your dentist will try to save a tooth.
-However, there are times when a tooth is simply too damaged to be saved.
+When it’s at all possible, your dentist will try to save a tooth.
+However, there are times when a tooth is simply too severely damaged to be saved.
 When that happens, your dentist will either remove the tooth or refer you to an oral surgeon for a surgical extraction.
 There are a wide array of reasons why a tooth may need to be removed, including:

 • Some of your teeth have become severely decayed